lubojr/naucse.python.cz/lessons/beginners-en/exceptions/index.md

     print("This will always be printed; even if there's e.g. a 'return' in the 'try' block.")
 ```

 ## Task

 Let's add exception handling and proper input checking to our square size
 calculator from {{ lesson_url('beginners-en/comparisons') }}.

-Modify the code so that if the user does not enter a non-negative
+Modify the code so that until the user enters a non-negative
-number the programs prompts the input again.
+number the programs will keep prompting for the input again.

 {% filter solution %}